United Nations Security Council veto power: Support

 Justifications for the veto are usually based in the interests of the permanent members and the idea that peace and security is only possible if the great powers are all working together.
 At the San Francisco conference, arguments presented by the permanent members included: that the veto power was a reflection of political realities, that the United Nations would break down if it attempted to carry out enforcement actions against a permanent member, that it prevented the Security Council from making a decision that could harm relations between the permanent members, and that their privileged status was linked to a responsibility for maintaining international peace and security.
 According to one author, there were four reasons evident at the conference: "1) unanimity was considered indispensable for peace; 2) permanent members needed to protect their national interests; 3) the need to protect minority blocs from over-dominating majority coalitions; and 4) the desire to prevent rash Security Council resolutions."
 In 1993, Australian foreign minister Gareth Evans wrote that the veto was established to ensure that the United Nations did not commit to things it would be unable to follow through on due to great power opposition.

+Scholars have stated that collective security against a superpower would be war, that the United Nations could not be effective against a great power, that abolishing the veto would have no significance due to resolutions becoming unenforceable, and that deploying UN peacekeepers against a great power conflict would be unrealistic and fail to contain the conflict.

+In 1981, then-Secretary-General Kurt Waldheim stated that "even if you abolish the veto...you would still need the cooperation of governments which have the means to assure implementation."

 Supporters regard the veto as an important safeguard in international relations.
 Thomas G. Weiss and Giovanna Kuele called it "a variation on the Hippocratic Oath: UN decisions should do no harm."
 Russian President Vladimir Putin praised the "profound wisdom" of the founders of the United Nations, referring to the veto power as the underpinning of international stability.
 Chinese Foreign Minister Wang Yi lauded its "important role in checking the instinct of war."